 PMC-BISERIAL-VI-UART provides UARTs for transferring data from one point to another using the standard UART transfer protocol.
+A parallel port is also available for any UART ports not required.
+For example 4 UARTs plus a 16 bit parallel port.

-While UART's are mature devices, enhancements will necessitate updates over time.
+While UARTs are mature devices, enhancements will necessitate updates over time.
 PMC-BISERIAL-VI-UART features the ability to reprogram the FPGA storage FLASH to allow updates via software.
 A programming adapter is required to use this feature on this HW set.

 A logic block within the Xilinx controls the PCI interface to the host CPU.
 PMC-BISERIAL-VI-UART design requires one wait state for read or writes cycles to any address.
 The wait states refer to the number of clocks after the PCI-core decode before the "terminate with data" state is reached.
-Two additional clock periods account for the 1 clock delay to decode the signals from the PCI bus and to convert the terminate-with-data state into the TRDY signal.
+Two additional clock periods account for the 1 clock delay to decode the signals from the PCI bus and to convert the terminate-withdata state into the TRDY signal.

-There are multiple UART's each with separate Receiver and Transmitter.
+There are multiple UARTs each with separate Receiver and Transmitter.
 Each pair is organized into a Channel within the FPGA.
 Frequency of operation [Baud rate], mode of operation, Parity, Stop bits, interrupt conditions are all programmable on a channel basis.
 In addition the mode of operation can be selected for each receiver and transmitter.